saulugo/pmlproject/index.md

 ##Model training using parallel processing

-The following code chunk deals with the model training using **caret package random forrest** and parallel processing:
+The following code chunk deals with the model training using **caret package random forest** and parallel processing:

 ```r